 - Shoulder – rotator cuff tendonitis & calcification

 - Muscles – various trigger points throughout the body

 Shockwave therapy is a recent development that is used successfully by healthcare providers that specialize in musculoskeletal disorders.
 As compared to other treatment methods, the advantages are:

 Shockwaves accelerate the healing process by activating the body’s self-healing powers, particularly in cases where the body has been unable to do it on its own.
 It stimulates metabolism and enhances blood circulation which enables damaged tissue to regenerate and eventually heal.
 During Shockwave Therapy, a high-intensity sound wave interacts with the tissues of the body.
 This leads to a cascade of beneficial effects such as neovascularisation ingrowth, reversal of chronic inflammation, stimulation of collagen and dissolution of calcium build-up.
 Stimulation of these biological mechanisms creates an optimal healing environment.
 As the injured area is returned to normal, functionality is restored and pain is relieved.

-Your therapist will apply shockwaves through a specially designed hand piece that produces strong energy pulses for short periods of time.
+Your Victoria Shockwave Physiotherapist will apply shockwaves through a specially designed hand piece that produces strong energy pulses for short periods of time.
 The shockwave energy pulses are applied directly to the affected tissue areas in controlled procedure.

 Shockwaves have a mechanical effect on the tissue.
 Pressure in the front of the shockwave is transmitted into the tissue, creating micro-cavitation bubbles that expand and burst into a resultant force.

 This force penetrates tissue and stimulates cells in the body which are responsible for bone (osteoblast) and connective tissue (fibroblast) healing.

 Research has also shown that Shockwave also breaks down calcium deposits.

 The effects of shockwave Therapy occur across several levels: